Using the Straighten Columns Function

 - TopOCR will straighten the columns of text and also remove graphics and clipped columns of text.
 The process is very fast, generally taking under .25 sec once an image has been binarized.
 This process can greatly improve OCR accuracy, in some cases by as much as 40%-50%!

 Note: Straighten Columns will not work very well on more extreme cases of cylindrical book curvature.
-As a consequence of this, it's recommended that you use your hands to flatten and reduce the more extreme cases of book curvature.
-Doing this in combination with using the the Straighten Columns function will be much more effective at book straightening.
+As a consequence of this, it's recommended that you use your hands to flatten the pages to reduce the degree of curvature.
+The current version of this function does not work well on images that have greater than 12 degress of skew.

 Straighten Columns doesn't touch single lines or short columns of less than 4 lines of text.